LaneyS05/LaneyS05/README.md

 - 👋 Hi, I’m @LaneyS05
 - 👀 I’m interested in learning more about software development
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking for jobs in front-end development
 - 📫 you can reach me through my email laney.staggs05@gmail.com